literallycanvas/literallycanvas.github.com/api/tools.rst

         // lc.on() returns a function that unsubscribes us. capture it. self.unsubscribeFuncs = [
-          lc.on('pointerdown', onPointerDown),
+          lc.on('lc-pointerdown', onPointerDown),
-          lc.on('pointerdrag', onPointerDrag),
+          lc.on('lc-pointerdrag', onPointerDrag),
-          lc.on('pointerup', onPointerUp),
+          lc.on('lc-pointerup', onPointerUp),
-          lc.on('pointermove', onPointerMove)
+          lc.on('lc-pointermove', onPointerMove)
         ];
       },